Bushra2252/holbertonschool-hbnb/part1/Documentation Compilation.md

 *Created by: Najwa Aljunaidel*

 ![Class digram](./Class%20Diagram.drawio.svg)
+Core Entities
+🔹 User Entity

+Stores user information (name, email, password) Manages user registration and profile updates
+Tracks owned places and written reviews

+🔹 Place Entity

+Contains property details (title, description, price, location) Links to the owner (User) who created it
+Manages place creation, updates, and deletion

+🔹 Review Entity

+Stores user feedback for places (rating, comment) Links to both User (reviewer) and Place (reviewed property) Handles review creation, updates, and removal

+🔹 Amenity Entity

+Defines available amenities (WiFi, Pool, etc.)
+Can be associated with multiple places
+Manages amenity creation and updates

+Entity Relationships

+User → Place: One user can own multiple places
+User → Review: One user can write multiple reviews Place → Review: One place can have multiple reviews Place ↔ Amenity: Many-to-many relationship (places can have multiple amenities)

+Key Business Rules

+All entities use UUID for unique identification
+Users must be authenticated to create places/reviews Only place owners can modify their properties
+Users cannot review their own places
+All entities track creation and update timestamps

 The business logic layer implements the core entities and their relationships within the HBnB system as illustrated in the UML class diagram above.